schadenfred/proscrypt-koans/README.md

 Which if you think about it, is kind of like solving a koan about solving koans.

-And which if I think about it, is kind of like saying I've introduced you to recursion in programming, which is something you can learn about later, once you've figured out if you even like developing.
-For now you may think of recursion as Russell Brand fixing his hair inside a house of mirrors.
+And which if I think about it, is kind of like saying I've introduced you to the concept of recursion in programming, which we'll see concrete examples of later.
+For now you may choose to think of recursion as Russell Brand fixing his hair inside a house of mirrors.

+I know I do.

 And now I'm going to bastardize a French culinary phrase.

 ## Mise en place

 One meaning of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) is "everything in its place."
-Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ash tray arranged the way she likes, to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
+Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ash tray arranged the way she likes to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine.
 A cook's mise en place will change depending on the menu she's responsible for reproducing, as will yours depending on the things you're trying to build.
 The mise presented in this chapter is a plausible starting point, and will include:

 1. Terminal -- Bash.
 2. Text editor -- Atom.